sppunderreview/PSSO/EXAMPLES.md

 This example does not include the preprocessing phase, because the samples and disassembly files were too big to be included directly.

 However, if you download BinKit samples [here](https://github.com/SoftSec-KAIST/BinKit) and place them into `BinKit/Normal/DataGeneration/samples/`, you can disassemble them using scripts inside `BinKit/Normal/DataGeneration` and perform MutantX-S preprocessing with `BinKit/Normal/DataGeneration/MUTANTX/Preprocess.py`.
+Be warned, this would take days.

 ### Clone Searches